-If remote push-button station is furnished, it will be factory wired using Sealtite.
-If, in order to install this push-button station inside the building, it is necessary to disconnect it from the wires. exercise care that these wires are reconnected as originally furnished.
+If remote station is furnished, it will be factory wired using Sealtite.
+If, in order to install this remote station inside the building, it is necessary to disconnect it from the wires, exercise care that these wires are reconnected as originally furnished.